jongbochung/react-axio-json-server/README.md

 * axios
 * json-server
 * lodash
+* react-bootstrap-sweetalert

 ## branch

-* axios-json-server branch
+* axios-json-server branch : Use json-server as CRUD api server.
+You can read, crate and delete plyer data with react app.

-* axios-json-server-regular-expression branch : to be uploaded.
+* axios-json-server-regular-expression branch : Input values are checked by Regular Expression.
+Warning pops up with sweet alert.

 ## installation